 Means, standard deviations (SD) and sample sizes in each arm were used to calculate between-groups effect sizes (ES) as post-intervention standardized mean differences (SMD) and corresponding 95% confidence interval (CI).
 The SMD represents the difference in means between the intervention and control arms divided by the pooled standard deviation.
 ITT data were preferred, when available.
+For studies with two or more arms from the same category (i.e., a type of CBM or of control), we extracted data from those most similar to the standard version.
+For example, if a study contained both CBM-I and a modified version of it with additional components, we chose the former.
 If data were insufficient for ES calculation, study authors were contacted.
 We employed multivariate random effects meta-analysis with restricted maximum likelihood (REML) estimator to conduct four NMAs (one per outcome).
 We graphically represented results as network plots, whereby the size of the nodes is directly proportional with the number of patients, while the thickness of the lines connecting the nodes is weighted by the number of trials directly assessing the comparison.
-Additionally, we constructed network plots that incorporated risk of bias.
+Additionally, we constructed network plots that incorporated risk of bias for each domain rated, using colored edges to represent low, high and unclear risk of bias.
 The comparison-specific bias level was set as the rating in the majority of studies in each comparison (i.e., the mode) (Chaimani et al., 2013).

 The transitivity assumption was evaluated by visually inspecting relevant study characteristics.
 Based on previous literature, we considered two potential effect modifiers (number of sessions and delivery setting) and examined their distributions across comparisons.
 Network consistency, the extent to which included studies are comparable, both statistically and substantively (J. Higgins et al., 2012), was evaluated with three methods.
-First, to detect significant overall inconsistency, we used a design-by-treatment interaction model with a global Wald statistic which under consistency follows a $\chi 2$ distribution (Donegan et al., 2013; I. R. White et al., 2012) (non-significant p values indicate no inconsistency).
-Second, we used a loop-specific approach to estimate the inconsistency factor (IF) in each loop as the absolute difference between direct and indirect estimates, using a Z-test to decide if inconsistency is significant (Veroniki et al., 2013) (i.e., the lower limit of the IF's 95% CI touches zero).
+First, to detect significant overall inconsistency, we used a designby-treatment interaction model with a global Wald statistic which under consistency follows a γ2 distribution (Donegan et al., 2013; I. R. White et al., 2012) (non-significant p values indicate no inconsistency).
+Second, we used a loop-specific approach to estimate the inconsistency factor (IF) in each loop as the absolute difference between direct and indirect estimates and truncating the confidence intervals to zero, using a Ztest to decide if inconsistency is significant (Veroniki et al., 2013) (i.e., the lower limit of the IF's 95% CI touches zero).
 Thirdly, we employed a side-splitting method, a frequentist adaptation of the original hierarchical Bayesian method (Dias et al., 2010; Donegan et al., 2013).
 It reports the estimated direct and indirect treatment effects and their difference, with consistency inferred based on the p-value for the difference.
 Contribution plots displayed the differential contributions of direct comparisons to the network summary effect.
 Interventions were ranked by calculating the surface under the cumulative ranking (SUCRA), which denotes the probability (in percentages) of superior effectiveness for each intervention compared to a theoretical ideal (i.e., always the best without uncertainty) intervention.